Queen Latifah: Accolades

 Queen Latifah became the first female hip-hop recording artist to get nominated for an Oscar.
 In 2003, Queen Latifah was awarded Artist of the Year by the Harvard Foundation for Intercultural and Race Relations.
 In 2006, Latifah became the first hip-hop artist to receive a star on the Hollywood Walk of Fame, and was also inducted into the New Jersey Hall of Fame in 2011.
 In her music career, Queen Latifah has sold nearly 2 million albums in the US.
 The Root ranked her at number 35 on The Root 100 list.
 In 2017, American Black Film Festival honored Latifah with the Entertainment Icon award.
 In 2018, she received an honorary Doctor of Fine Arts Degree by the Rutgers University.
 In 2019, Harvard University awarded the W. E. B. Du Bois Medal to Queen Latifah for her contributions to black history and culture.
 In 2023, Queen Latifah's debut album All Hail the Queen, was added into the Library of Congress's National Recording Registry, making it the earliest female rap recording to enter the National Recording Registry, and making her the second female hip-hop recording artist to have her music included after Lauryn Hill.

-She is the recipient of a Grammy Award (receiving six nominations), a Golden Globe Award, two Screen Actors Guild Awards (five nominations), two NAACP Image Awards (thirteen nominations), one Primetime Emmy Award (three nominations), and an Academy Award nomination.
+She is the recipient of a Grammy Award (receiving six nominations), a Golden Globe Award, three Actor Awards (five nominations), two NAACP Image Awards (thirteen nominations), one Primetime Emmy Award (three nominations), and an Academy Award nomination.
 In 2021, she received the BET Lifetime Achievement Award, and was the first rapper, female or male, to be so awarded.
 In 2023, she became the first female rapper to be a Kennedy Center honoree.

 Queen Latifah was inducted as an honorary member of Delta Sigma Theta sorority during the organization's 57th National Convention on July 9, 2025.